-How do you get rid of all these junks?
+How do you get rid of all this junk?
 You will have to open the folders one after the other to empty their contents; don’t delete the folders themselves.
 To be on the safe side, you can first copy the folder to another destination, either another folder or perhaps an external drive if you have one before you delete them.
 This is because you don’t want to delete files your system actually needs.
-However, after deleting them, once you see that it doesn’t affect it negatively, you can go on and permanently delete it.
+However, after deleting them, once you see that it doesn’t affect them negatively, you can go on and permanently delete them.

 Mail attachments, when they are too many, make your system overloaded hence putting it at risk.
 Delete these attachments you don’t need anymore and free up space on your Mac.
 Besides, these attachments are still in your mailbox so you can always download them again anytime you need them.

-iTunes junk includes the backups of iPhone, broken downloads, iOS update files and caches that are useless to your Mac and they can be deleted to free up space.
-Deleting them won’t cause any problem.
+iTunes junk includes the backups of iPhone, broken downloads, iOS update files, and caches that are useless to your Mac and they can be deleted to free up space.
+Deleting them won’t cause any problems.

 You may not know this but when you browse, your browser stores a cache that takes up space.
 Your browsing history, download history, etc. swallow up the space your system needs for better things.
 The best thing is to clear out your browsing history, delete the caches and remove the extensions once you confirm you don’t need them anymore.